arsham/blush/README.md

 ### Colouring Method

 With this method all texts are shown, but the matching words are coloured.
-You can activate this mode by providing `--color` argument.
+You can activate this mode by providing `--colour` or `-C` argument.

 ### Piping

-You can pipe your input as well:
+Blush can also read from a pipe:
 ```bash
 $ cat FILENAME | blush -b "print in blue" -g "in green" -g "another green"
 $ cat FILENAME | blush "some text"